youennf/mediacapture-extensions/continuity-state-api-explainer.md

 ## Feedback Received

-* Use structured cloning instead of a DOMString.
+* Use structured cloning instead of a DOMString (API updated accordingly).
-  * This is more web developer friendly, but we might want to have an upper size limit that would be interoperable
+  * This is more web developer friendly, reuse History.state current implementation memory limit.
-* Integrate this API with navigation API.
-Handoff could be somehow a new navigation type.
+* Consider integrating this API with navigation API, for instance:
+  * Use navigation.currentEntry.getState()
+  * Introduce navigation.currentEntry.initiator enum value, one value being "continuity".

 ## Using the continuityState API